 The trip was crazy, VERY fast paced and in the span of 7 days, we traveled over 4,000 miles and saw plenty of beautiful spots.
 However…

-Here are 10 things we saw and learned that any tourist going there needs to know:
+Here are 10 things we saw and learned about Gros Morne National Park that you need to know before you go:

 Trust me when I say, that if you read these things, you will enjoy your trip there even more than we did (and avoid the annoying negative things we experienced too).

-1) The road trip isn’t a big deal, but the ferry is annoying.
+1) The road trip isn’t a big deal, but the ferry ride is annoying.

 If you wish to get to New Foundland from the south (where we came from), you need to take a Ferry from a place called North Sydney and register your car and your group in advance.
 We did and the RIGHT move was registering for a night ferry since we would get to New Foundland in the morning and not waste anytime continuing our trip.